badlogic/paperbots/docker/README.md

 Before you can run Paperbots via Docker, do the following:

 * Add the missing values for email settings and database user to the `.env` file.
-* Create a network called `nginx-proxy`
+* Create a network called `nginx-proxy` via `docker network create nginx-proxy`

+Optionally, you can expose the Nginx instance on another port in `docker-compose.yml`, line 18.

-You can then start all containers via
+To start all containers:

 ```
 docker-compose up -d
 ```

-To stop the containers run
+To stop the containers:

 ```
 docker-compose down
 ```

-To view the logs run
+To view the logs:

 ```
 docker-compose logs -f